powsybl/powsybl.github.io/docs/iidm/importer/post-processor/GroovyScriptPostProcessor.md

 ---

-The `com.powsybl.iidm.import_.GroovyScriptPostProcessor` class is an implementation of the `com.powsybl.iidm.import_.ImportPostProcessor` interface that runs a Groovy script after a IIDM network is loaded.
+The `com.powsybl.iidm.import_.GroovyScriptPostProcessor` class is an implementation of the `com.powsybl.iidm.import_.ImportPostProcessor` interface that runs a Groovy script after an IIDM network is loaded.

 The groovy script has access to two variables:
 - `network` : the IIDM network instance
-- `computationManager` : a computation manager instance to use to run simulation
+- `computationManager` : a computation manager instance to use to run simulations

 # Configuration
 To activate the `GroovyScriptPostProcessor`, add `groovyScript` to the `postProcessors` property of the [import](../../../configuration/modules/import.md)